Head Men’s Basketball Coach

 Coach Bizarri and his family reside in the Illinois Quad Cities.

-He is assisted by assistant coaches Dennis Kerschieter and Keith Sutton.
+He is assisted by assistant coaches Dennis Kerschieter, Keith Sutton and Chuck Ledbetter.

 Assistant Men’s Basketball Coach